Monday, 31 January 2022

 Almost every main character in the Mazinger franchise has an equivalent of ADHD, hyper empathy, OCD, depression, sociopathic tendencies, the ptsd spectrum or narcissistic tendencies.

 Hey, even Toei’s own Sayaka Yumi variant is also mentally unstable, just not to the extremes of Asuka Langley Soryu in the old Evangelion manga as written above.
-Although considerably saner variants appear in numerous official Mazinger mangas and anime spinoffs, there is a Mazinger Zero equivalent of the same name which has outpaced even the Toei version in terms of mental instability.
+Although considerably saner variants appear in numerous official Mazinger mangas and anime spinoffs, there are Mazinger Zero equivalents of the same name which have outpaced even the Toei version in terms of mental instability.

 Dubtastic!